 IgE – An IgE reaction occurs about the time immediately after exposure to the allergen; food or inhalant.
 This type of reaction is referred to as a Type I immediate hypersensitivity reaction or in some cases anaphylaxis.
 More information about IgE food allergies can be found here.

 All of the above test have panels which include – General foods, vegetarian foods, asian foods, grasses, inhalants, food chemicals and additives, environmental chemicals, moulds etc.

 ALCAT ® test – The ALCAT® diagnostic system detects changes in the size and number of white blood cells (i.e. immune cells) in response to exposure to the offending foods and chemicals.
 A significant advantage of this system is that it uses whole and live blood, which contains all of the immune factors, cells and serum proteins that might be involved in an adverse reaction to a food or chemical.

 The ALCAT test has many different panels.
 Click here for more details.

 CONFUSED?
 We’ll help you chose the most appropriate food intolerance testing for you.
 Make an appointment request here

-We offer a large range of intolerance and allergy testing in Brisbane and Graceville, to a variety of ingredients.
+We offer a large range of food intolerance and allergy testing in Brisbane and Graceville, to a variety of ingredients.
 Below are some panels that we offer

 96 General foods (available for IgG, IgA and IgE)